Sam948-byte/Sam948-byte/README.md

 **About Me:**

-- 👨🏻‍💻 I’m currently working on writing pathing code for autonomous;
+- I’m currently working on a practical demonstration of why the password security in my school district needs to be increased
-- 🚀 I’m currently learning how to work with limelight;
+- I’m currently learning how to identify positions on an XY plane using apriltags and detect objects using a custom trained YOLOv8s model with [Photonvision](https://photonvision.org)
-- 💾 I don't know how daemons work, but I'm trying;
+- I'm working on writing some daemons to streamline my life, but I have discovered that they don't have DBUS access
-- 💬 Ask me about anything, I am happy to help;
+- Ask me about anything, I am happy to help;
-- 📫 How to reach me: Discord #0995 M1THRAND1R;
+- How to reach me: Discord M1THRAND1R;

 </br>